Cris415/infinitePX/README.md

 * Users can select and upload a photo
   * Add a title and description to the photo
+* Users can search or create tags and them to a post
-* Users can follow other users and view their photos in a separate feed
+* Users can follow other users and view their photos in their home page
-* Users can view photos posted by all users in a separate feed
+* Users can view photos posted by all users in the Discover page
-* Latest photos are at the top of the feed
+* The latest photos are at the top of the feed
 * Users have a profile where their photos are displayed

 ## Technologies